sirixdb/sirixdb.github.io/xquery-api.md

   System.out.println();
 }
 ```
 Note, that a transaction is auto-commited in this case and that the element nodes `a` and `b` are stored in a new revision.
-Thus, in this case we open the most recent revision, which is revision two (bootstrapped revision is 0 with only a document-root node and revision 1 was the initially imported XML-document) and serialize it to `System.out`.
+Thus, in this case we open the most recent revision, which is revision two.
+After creating and bootstrapping a resource the revision number is 0 with only a document-root node.
+Once we commit our imported XML-document we have stored a first revision.
+We're serializing the stored revision in another query to `STDOUT` again.

-Regarding JSON we're currently working on update expressions for our XQuery extension (mainly JSONiq).
-For now you have to use our transactional cursor based API to update JSON-resources.
-You could for instance simply open the database with XQuery and get the transactional cursor via the `getTrx()`-method on the result sequence:
+SirixDB currently doesn't support update expressions for the JSON-XQuery extension.
+For now we have to use the transactional cursor based API to update JSON resources.
+We can simply open the database with XQuery and get the transactional cursor via the `getTrx()`-method on the result sequence:

 ```java
 final var seq = new XQuery(compileChain, query).execute(ctx);
 final var rtx = seq.getTrx();
 ```

-In Java or Kotlin we can simply use the transaction to insert whole Object-structures, Arrays, String, Number, Boolean and Null-values.
+In Java or Kotlin we can use the transaction to insert Object-structures, Arrays, String, Number, Boolean and Null-values.

-For instance you can simply insert whole JSON-structures as first childs of arrays or as right siblings of array items for instance like this:
+For instance we can insert JSON data as first childs of arrays or as right siblings of array items:

 `JsonNodeTrx insertSubtreeAsFirstChild(JsonReader reader)`

 `JsonNodeTrx insertSubtreeAsRightSibling(JsonReader reader)`

-If the cursor is located on an object node we can insert records (key/value pairs) like this:
+If the cursor is located on an object node we can insert records (key/value pairs):

 `JsonNodeTrx insertObjectRecordAsFirstChild(String key, ObjectRecordValue<?> value)`